 Admission onto a Certificate of Advanced Studies (CAS) programme requires a degree (university of applied sciences, polytechnic, school of economics and business administration, university, ETH).
 However, participants with comparable professional skills may also be admitted onto the programme if they are able to provide evidence of these skills.

-Basic programming knowledge in a programming language and an affinity for quantitative analytics as well as IT-related subjects are required.
+Basic programming knowledge in a programming language and an affinity for quantitative analytics as well as IT-related subjects are very helpful.

 Starting dates and application